Sex, Love and Rock 'n' Roll

-Sex, Love and Rock 'n' Roll was the first time since Social Distortion's 1990 self-titled album that Ness had collaborated with another songwriter.
-It was also the band's first album not to include a cover song since their 1983 debut album Mommy's Little Monster.

 History

-Sex, Love and Rock 'n' Roll traces its beginnings to the White Light, White Heat, White Trash tour in 1997, where Ness began writing new material for the sixth Social Distortion album.
+Ness began writing new material for a sixth Social Distortion album during the White Light, White Heat, White Trash tour in 1997.
 One of the new songs, "I Won't Run No More", was first performed at a concert in Germany that year.
-In 1998, with Social Distortion not working, Ness launched a solo career and decided to record some of the songs for his first album, Cheating at Solitaire.
+Ness launched a solo career in 1998, and decided to record some of the songs for his first album, Cheating at Solitaire.